milo/xml-rpc/readme.md

 =======
 This library helps to work with XML-RPC calls and responses.
 It requires only PHP DOM extension.
 It is based on word written specification on http://www.xmlrpc.com/.

-Simple XML-RPC client/server examples follow.
+Simple XML-RPC client and server examples follow.

 Client